 Dr. Vincent J. LaSorsa – Executive Vice President of Pennsylvania Children & Family Services

-Dr. Vincent J. LaSorsa officially took the role of Executive Vice President/Chief Program Officer for Inperium, Inc., and Family of Service in November of 2017.
-He maintains his position as President and CEO of The Children’s Home of Reading (CHOR), where he has been for 15 years.
-While at CHOR, he has successfully grown the organization to an over 15 million dollar multi-faceted regional, mental, behavioral and educational agency.
-The continuum of care includes 2 private schools, 3 residential treatment programs for adolescent boys and girls, an acute partial hospitalization program, school-based and outpatient programming, foster care and adoption programs, along with award-winning community programs that provide services to over 1300 children and families throughout PA each year.
+Dr. Vincent J. LaSorsa officially took the role of Executive Vice President/Chief Program Officer for Inperium, Inc. and Family of Service in November of 2017.
+He maintains his role as President and CEO of The Children’s Home of Reading (CHOR), where he has been for almost 20 years.
+While at CHOR, Dr. LaSorsa has successfully grown the organization to an over 15 million dollar multi-faceted regional organization providing mental health, behavioral health

 Theresa C. Wilson –Executive Vice President Inperium of New Jersey, Inc.